-In the thinks tanks from 04 - 11 March 2021 we will identify problems and reflections on solving strategies
+In the thinks tanks we will identify problems and reflections on solving strategies.
+There are six think tanks, that seize on current topics and challenges.

 Global Governance

 In a globalizing world the system of the United Nations is the most important institutional arena for developing global standards that provide universal guidelines for national cultural policies including World Heritage protection.
 Today, this form of international cooperation is challenged by a reinvigorating sense of national unilateralism and increasingly antagonistic geopolitical powerplays.
 As a consequence, the ability of UN-organizations such as UNESCO to manage conflicts and promote reconciliation in heritage issues is likely to weaken considerably in the long term.